StopAfib.org

 Pulmonary veins — The veins that connect the lungs to the left atrium.
 See them in this diagram of the heart.

-Pulmonary Vein Antrum Isolation (PVAI) — This type of catheter ablation involves lesion lines in the antrum of the pulmonary veins, and doctors confirm that conduction block has been achieved.
+Pulmonary vein antrum isolation (PVAI) — This type of catheter ablation involves lesion lines in the antrum of the pulmonary veins, and doctors confirm that conduction block has been achieved.
 It may include additional lesion lines in the superior vena cava, roof of the atrium, or the septum, but these vary by doctor and there isn’t a standard set of lesion lines.

 Pulmonary vein isolation (PVI) — Ablation of the area around the pulmonary veins to block electrical impulses that stop atrial fibrillation from perpetuating in the heart.
 Also called pulmonary vein antrum isolation (PVAI).
 The first Pulmonary Vein Isolation procedures ablated tissue in the ostia (opening) of the veins.
 Ostial Pulmonary Vein Isolation, also called Segmental Pulmonary Vein Isolation, led to a high incidence of pulmonary vein stenosis (narrowing of the veins).
 As a result, PVI or PVAI, ablation performed on the outer area of the veins, is mostly performed today.